72 Sold Lawsuit: Latest Updates, Claims & What Sellers Should Know

 Why Did the 72-Sold Lawsuit Arise?

 The lawsuit primarily questions 72 Sold’s business practices and promotional methods.
-According to the allegations, the business used misleading advertising and fell short of some of its seller commitments.
+According to the allegations, the business employed misleading advertising and failed to meet some of its seller commitments.
 The plaintiffs contend that homeowners suffered losses due to the marketing campaigns’ false representations of the program’s effectiveness and profitability.

 The case involves allegations of:

-These issues form the lawsuit’s basis, with plaintiffs seeking compensation for perceived losses.
+These issues form the basis of the lawsuit, with plaintiffs seeking compensation for perceived losses.

 Who Filed the 72 Sold?